Alfred Cassirer: Life

 On 15 July 1912, Alfred Cassirer married Hannah Sotschek (1887-1974), who, after divorcing around 1923, married Leo Blumenreich in a second marriage.
 The marriage produced the philosopher Eva Cassirer (1920-2009).

-Cassirer died two and a half weeks before his 57th birthday on 11 July 1932 in Berlin.
+Cassirer died at age 56 on 11 July 1932 in Berlin.
 His grave is located in the state-owned Friedhof Heerstraße in Berlin-Westend.
 The grave monument consists of an unadorned plinth, consisting of three dimension stones from shell limestone, on which stands a relief showing six grazing sheep.
 This frieze was created by the firm Schleicher & Co. after a drawing by August Gaul entitled "Sheep in the Campagna".

 Cassirer was a art collector and decreed testamentarially that his entire collection was to be given to the Magistrat von Berlin to be given to the Märkisches Museum as a permanent loan.
 From March 1933, it was presented in five rooms on the first floor of the Ermelerhaus, a branch of the Märkisches Museum, Breite Straße 11 in Mitte.
 The works on display included drawings by Adolph von Menzel, works by Max Liebermann and Max Slevogt, sculptures by Ernst Barlach, Georg Kolbe and August Gaul.
 Among the main works in the collection were paintings by French artists such as Gustave Courbet, Édouard Manet, Claude Monet, Edgar Degas, Pierre-Auguste Renoir, Camille Pissarro, Alfred Sisley and Paul Cézanne.